TylerAuer/fruit/README.md

 The site is hosted with [Heroku](https://www.heroku.com/home).
 Which makes maintenance efficient -- pushes to `master` automatically create and deploy new builds.

-## Potential Enhancements

-### Matrix

-- Help overlay
-- Move fruit to bottom on mobile to limit swipe-down refresh by accident
-- Store current positions in cookies so data isn't lost when user leaves or refreshes by accident
-- Improved fruit graphics, especially melons
-- Click button to isolate a dimension (tastiness or easiness)

-### Data

-- Chart that tracks the total submissions over time
-- Chart that tracks how a fruit's average position has changed over time
-- Toggle to show your ratings over each chart
-- Percentiles for your ratings (ex: You like the taste of (fruit_name) more than x% of raters).
-If I feel fancy, this could be marked on a histogram of all ratings.
-May be able use raw data from 2D histograms to simplify the query.
-- Correlations between fruits.
-In other words, how well does your rating of blueberries predict your rating of strawberries?
-Can use a correlation heatmap to display.
-Would need for taste and ease.
-And, maybe one for ease predicting taste

 ## Interesting Development Tidbits

 The queries for the data are fairly complex, so they are cached and updated every minute.